-Technical/Integrity Element NaturePlusTM Standard AfN Framework
+Technical/Integrity Element NaturePlus® Standard AfN Framework

-Methodology conservatism Image: A second s
+Methodology conservatism ✓

-Method application Image: A second s
+Method application ✓

 Method accreditation ✓

-Method conservatism Image: A second s
+Method conservatism ✓

-Metrics approach Image: A second s
+Metrics approach ✓

-Reference Environmental Condition Image: A second s
+Reference Environmental Condition ✓

 Certification of Environmental Condition ✓

-Uncertainty / Accuracy Level Image: A start of the start of
+Uncertainty / Accuracy Level ✓

-Site context Image: A start of the start of
+Site context ✓

-Permanence ✓
+Permanence v

-Additionality ✓
+Additionality v

 Leakage v

-Credit unitisation v
+Credit unitisation ✓

-Project Validation & Verification v
+Project Validation & Verification ✓

 Project eligibility criteria v

 Crediting Period & Monitoring Period dates and lengths ✓

-Under the current Version 1.1 of the Standard, NaturePlusTM Credits can only be issued for a single environmental asset for any given spatial area (i.e. Project Areas cannot overlap), with provisions to protect from perverse negative outcomes.
-It is envisaged that the scope of the Standard will evolve over time with potential inclusion of rules to allow NaturePlusTM Credits to be issued for multiple, overlapping Environmental Assets to create additional incentives for projects that can deliver demonstrated outcomes across multiple ecosystem components.
+Under the current Version 1.2 of the Standard, NaturePlus® Credits can only be issued for a single environmental asset for any given spatial area (i.e. Project Areas cannot overlap), with provisions to protect from perverse negative outcomes.
+It is envisaged that the scope of the Standard will evolve over time with potential inclusion of rules to allow NaturePlus® Credits to be issued for multiple, overlapping Environmental Assets to create additional incentives for projects that can deliver demonstrated outcomes across multiple ecosystem components.